divijghose/firedrake/Singularity.md

 ## Convert the CI Docker container

 A two step procedure is required for performing the image conversion.
-This example uses the `firedrake-vanilla` container, but `firedrake`, `firedrake-notebooks` and `firedrake-complex` should also work correctly.
+This example uses the `firedrake-vanilla-default` container, but `firedrake`, `firedrake-notebooks` and `firedrake-vanilla-complex` should also work correctly.

-1. Build the image in a sandbox from the Dockerhub `singularity build --sandbox ./firedrake-vanilla docker://firedrakeproject/firedrake-vanilla`
+1. Build the image in a sandbox from DockerHub `singularity build --sandbox ./firedrake-vanilla-default docker://firedrakeproject/firedrake-vanilla-default`

-2. Convert the sandboxed image to a Singularity container `singularity build firedrake-vanilla.sif ./firedrake-vanilla`
+2. Convert the sandboxed image to a Singularity container `singularity build firedrake-vanilla-default.sif ./firedrake-vanilla-default`

 ## Create a Docker container from scratch.

+**IMPORTANT: The instructions below are outdated and will not work.**

 This is a four step procedure.
 First, build a Docker container with PETSc, the secondly build a Docker container with Firedrake from the PETSc container.